YitongChen-Willow/CSC1002-Computational-Laboratory-CUHKSZ/README.md

 # CSC1002-Computational-Laboratory-CUHKSZ
-Here are three programming assignments in increasing complexity that covers many essential aspects of software development using fundamental data structures，functions and modules.
+3 programming assignments in CSC1002 - 2023-24 - Term2 using fundamental data structures，functions and modules.

 A1 Basic Sliding Puzzle